I did this series last August, it still worth talking about again…

-The week of August 5th thru 11th is going to be the week we writers talk safety on the internet.
-For seven days we will discuss the issues of cyberbullying, mean and vicious attacks on the internet from other writers, readers, and trolls.
+For seven days last August we discuss the issues of cyberbullying, mean and vicious attacks on the internet from other writers, readers, and trolls.

 I have found the writing community to be a fantastic place, the people to be open and caring… but for some it has been a nightmare!